Climate Atlas Guidebook

 The BasicsUsing the MapLocal DataInterpreting Climate Data

-This version of the guidebook refers to the last version of the Atlas (version 1), but it still contains a lot of great information about working with climate data.
-We are currently working to update the guidebook for the current atlas (version 2) and expect it to be ready by late summer 2019.
+This version of the guidebook refers to the initial 2018 version of the Atlas (version 1), but it still contains a lot of great information about working with climate data.
+As a result, we have elected to leave this up for archival purposes, even as the Atlas continues to be updated.

 Using the Map